kubeedge/mappers-go/pkg/opcua/README.md

   Uint64
   Float
   Double
-- Get device status function "driver.GetStatus" should be written depending the device.
+- The get device status function "driver.GetStatus" should be written depending the device.